How does the apprenticeship levy work in England?

 - Non-levy payers can claim up to GBP7,600 per Level 4 apprentice, or GBP19,500 per Level 7 apprentice, to cover the cost of training

 - An additional payment of GBP1,000 is available for all employers who take on a 16-18 year-old apprentice

 - Employers with fewer than 50 employees can access full funding to train an apprentice aged 16-18 years

-- Employers can now connect with each other using the government’s digital account service, allowing the transfer of levy funds from one employer to a smaller employer, so funding 100% of apprenticeship training for that small employer.
+- Employers can now connect with each other using the government’s digital account service, allowing one levy-paying employer to transfer up to 25% of their levy funds to a smaller employer, so funding 100% of apprenticeship training for that small employer.